What Your Poop Says About You

 Type 7: Watery, no solid pieces

 Your classic symptoms of diarrhea can play a severe role on your health and increase your risk of dehydration.
 This is not a normal stool, and prolonged bouts of severe diarrhea are more than just uncomfortable – they can be a sign of something much more harmful.
 Diarrhea is an indicator that your digestive system is rejecting something and can be linked to bacteria, parasites, or viruses you may encounter or from recent travel.
-In addition, long-term symptoms can be suggestive of other conditions such as irritable bowel syndrome, Crohn’s, or other digestive diseases.
+In addition, long-term symptoms can be suggestive of other digestive issues.
 If you experience diarrhea for an extended period of time, seek immediate help.

 What Your Poop Says About Your Diet & How to Fill the Gaps